 Do I Need a Neck Lift?

-It’s said that the neck is like a second face because when we look at others – even casually glancing, we immediately and instinctively notice distinguishing features on both their faces and necks.
-Unconsciously we approximate their age by how smooth their skin looks.
+It is said that the neck is like a second face because when we look at others – even casually glancing, we immediately and instinctively notice distinguishing features on both their faces and necks.
+Unconsciously we approximate a person’s age by how smooth their skin looks.
 Because the skin on your neck is naturally thinner than your facial skin, it shows signs of aging sooner.
-When Houston neck lift patients are in their teens, 20’s, and usually into their 30’s, their necks don’t show any noticeable changes.
-But as time goes by many aesthetically unpleasant changes start happening that many people try to correct with procedures that are non-invasive such as injectables and laser treatments.
+When neck lift patients are in their teens, 20’s, and usually into their 30’s, their necks do not show any noticeable changes.
+As time goes by, many aesthetically unpleasant changes start happening that many people try to correct with procedures that are non-invasive such as injectables and laser treatments.
 Slathering on expensive moisturizers and makeup advertised to “reverse the signs of aging,” is common, but does not prevent the inevitable.
 Ultimately, as with every elective cosmetic procedure, it is up to you to decide if you would like to consult with an expert on the benefits of a neck lift.
-But if you have grown weary of the appearance of your aging neck and are ready for a change, then take the initiative – schedule a consultation with our Dr. Fusi or Dr. Craig today to discuss what options may work best for you.
+If you have grown weary of the appearance of your aging neck and are ready for a change, please consider taking the initiative and schedule a consultation with our Dr. Fusi or Dr. Craig today to discuss what options may work best for you.

 What Will Happen During My Consultation?